StyleShit/websites-enhancer/README.md

 ```

 ### `Component.requireElement( selector )`
-Requires the page to have an element which matches the `selector` in order ro run.
+Requires the page to have an element that matches the `selector` in order ro run.

-Should be execute inside the `getConditions()` method.
+Should be executed inside the `getConditions()` method.

 ```JS
 @param {string} selector